joshbrew/threeshaderhelper/README.md

 Remove the GUI items you created, if it exists.
 Auto clears if calling generateGUI multiple times.

 #### More Instance Methods for Frontend Use
+`this.setShader(fragmentShaderText, vertexShaderText, onchange, matidx=0, name, author)`
+Sets a shader from provided text for both fragment and vertex shaders, and applies it to the specified material index.

 `this.addUniformSetting(name, defaultValue, type, callback, min, max, step)` Adds a new uniform setting to the shader, allowing for customization and interaction through GUI controls.